oursland/esp_littlefs/README.md

 # Tips, Tricks, and Gotchas

-* LittleFS operates on blocks, and blocks have a size of 4096 bytes on the ESP32.

-* A freshly formatted LittleFS will have 2 blocks in use, making it seem like 8KB are in use.
+* A freshly formatted LittleFS will have 2 blocks in use, making it seem like 2*block_size are in use.

 # Running Unit Tests